Get Out: Development

 Get Out is Jordan Peele's directorial debut.

 Get Out is the directorial debut of Jordan Peele, who had previously worked in comedy, including the sketch show Key & Peele.
-Peele noted the similarities between the horror and comedy genres in their pacing and reveals, stating that his experience with comedy had given him a training ground for the film.
-Peele listed The Stepford Wives (1975) as a source of inspiration, describing it as a horror movie with a satirical premise.
-As the film deals with racism, Peele has acknowledged that the story is personal, but far from autobiographical.
+Peele has said that horror and comedy share similar mechanics (such as timing, rhythm and surprise), and that his comedy background helped inform the film’s approach to tension and reveals.
+He cited The Stepford Wives (1975) as an influence on its satirical premise.
+As the film deals with racism, Peele has said the story is personal to him, though not autobiographical.

 Peele was introduced to producer Sean McKittrick by comedy partner Keegan-Michael Key in 2013.
-Peele and McKittrick met for coffee in New Orleans, where Peele pitched him the whole story.
-Fascinated by the premise of the movie, which he had never seen onscreen before, McKittrick immediately committed to the project and told Peele he would pay him to write it.
-Peele wrote the first draft of the script in two months.
+After Peele pitched the story during a meeting in New Orleans, McKittrick committed to producing and commissioned Peele to write the screenplay; Peele completed the first draft in about two months.

 Casting

 Allison Williams was one of the first actors to be cast in the film.

 The lead actors, Daniel Kaluuya and Allison Williams, were cast in November 2015, with other roles cast between December 2015 and February 2016.
-Kaluuya was cast based on the strength of his performance in Black Mirror episode "Fifteen Million Merits".
-Kaluuya stated that both the relatability of the party sequence from the film and the everyman quality of the main character Chris were what drew him to the project.
+Kaluuya was cast based on his performance in the Black Mirror episode "Fifteen Million Merits".
+He has said the role appealed to him because Chris is written as an everyman, and because the party sequence felt recognizable in its social dynamics.
 Tiffany Haddish was asked to audition for a role in the film but declined.

-Williams said she was cast by Peele as a sneaky gambit to disorient audiences.
-Peele had wanted Williams for the part to capitalise on her previous roles as Peter Pan and Marnie, enhancing her trustworthiness with audiences.
-Williams stated "I was looking for a role that would weaponize everything that people take for granted about me.
-So I instantly signed on to it."
-She later observed that white audiences frequently misinterpret the motivations of her character Rose by defending her as being a victim of the cult, an interpretation she rejects, as the character is simply evil.
-The scene where Rose drinks milk while looking at potential future victims was conceived shortly before shooting to add an additional creepy element to the character.
-The song used in the scene, "(I've Had) The Time of My Life", is intended to reflect Rose's emotional detachment.
-"There's something kind of horrific about milk," Peele explained.
-"Think about it!
-Think about what we're doing.
-Milk is kind of gross."
+Peele has said he cast Williams partly to play against audience expectations formed by her earlier roles, making Rose initially appear more trustworthy.
+Williams later said some viewers—particularly White audiences—misread Rose as a victim rather than a perpetrator, an interpretation she rejected.
+The moment in which Rose drinks milk while browsing potential victims was added shortly before shooting to heighten the character’s detachment, and Peele discussed using the mundane detail as a deliberately unsettling image.